MicrosoftDocs/win32-pr.de-de/desktop-src/Multimedia/mciwndm-getpalette.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt das Handle der Palette zurück, wenn erfolgreich.
+Gibt bei Erfolg das Handle der Palette zurück.

 ## <a name="requirements"></a>Anforderungen